taoyama/azure-bigcompute/README.md

 ```
  ### Installation of NVIDIA CUDA Toolkit during provisioning via this repo

- Silent and Secure installation of NVIDIA CUDA Toolkit on Ubuntu 16.04 LTS via <code>azuredeploy.sh</code> in this repository for cluster or single node.
+ Silent and Secure installation of NVIDIA CUDA Toolkit via <code>azuredeploy.sh</code> in this repository for cluster or single node.

  #### Ubuntu 16.04-LTS
  ```bash